-Call or e-mail your legislators and members of the Senate Finance Committee and the House Health and Government Operations Committee and ask them to look unfavorably on "scope of practice" expansions by non-physicians and to question the proponents as to why they should be exempt from the normal educational requirements required of physicians.

-Learn more at www.medchi.org/YourAdvocate
+Call or e-mail your legislators and members of the Senate Finance Committee and the House Health and Government Operations Committee and ask them to look unfavorably on "scope of practice" expansions by non-physicians and to question the proponents as to why they should be exempt from the rigorous education and training that is required of physicians.
+Learn more at www.medchi.org/YourAdvocate.